CBD’s takeover and introduction into the mainstream has been unprecedented, making many well-known business eager to get involved.

 View this post on Instagram

-Simon Malls, the biggest mall owners in America, are planning on opening over 100 CBD stores starting this year.
+Simon Malls, the biggest mall owners in America, are opening over 100 CBD stores across their locations in the US.
 They recently announced their partnership with Green Growth Brands, an Ohio-based cannabis company.

 “We are committed to adding new and dynamic retailers and uses to our shopping destinations, and the GGB shopping experience is exactly the type of innovation our customers want and expect from us,” said John Rulli, president of Simon Malls, via press release.
 The first store is planned to open in March in Castleton Square Mall, Indianapolis.
 Rulli continued to express his support for CBD, explaining that the stores weren’t pop ups or temporary.
 “It’s a category that we are embracing and getting behind.”